 Vice President and Dean

-Dr. Pangborn holds B.S. and B.A. degrees from Rutgers University in Civil Engineering with a Business emphasis, as well as M.S. and Ph.D. degrees in Mechanics and Materials Science.
+Dr. Pangborn holds B.S. and A.B. degrees from Rutgers University in Civil Engineering with a Business emphasis, as well as M.S. and Ph.D. degrees in Mechanics and Materials Science.
 He has taught and conducted research since 1979 in the Department of Engineering Science and Mechanics in the areas of engineering mechanics and structures, failure analysis and engineering materials, publishing over 90 papers.
 He was elected as a Fellow of the American Society of Mechanical Engineers in 1999, served as Senior Vice President for Strategic Management from 2006 to 2009, and as a Governor from 2009 to 2012 for ASME International.